clach04/x10_any/README.md

       * https://sourceforge.net/projects/mochad/ for CM15A RF (radio frequency) and PL (power line) controller and the CM19A RF controller
       * https://bitbucket.org/clach04/mochad_firecracker/ works under Windows and Linux and can control CM17A serial Firecracker

 Implemented in pure Python.
-Known to work with:
+Aim to work with:

   * Python 2.7
   * Python 3.5